 Although, Simon Says might seem like a simple game, it is a great way to improve your child’s motor and lateral thinking skills and develop their creativity.

 Simon Says has been played traditionally to bring some discipline in the proceedings when the children get restless.
 It is also played to improve children’s memory and concentration.
 They have to memorize what Simon says and perform the task as expected.
 This involves brainpower and muscle power, as they have to interpret a command and move their body parts to finish the task.
+This game is a great way to pull your children away from screens and add a little physical activity to their day.
+It is also easy to do with children of mixed ages.

 The possibilities of the tasks for Simon Says are endless.
 You can even get chores done this way.
 They will enjoy the process and ask for more.
 So, get ready to have some great laughs!